Love Your Body

 I love my hair.
 I love how it gives me the opportunity to express myself.
 I love that it takes forever to dry sometimes, so I get to feel it and play with it in all its states, from drenched to bone-dry.
 I love its frizziness because it reminds me that not everything has to be perfect all the time.

 I love my eyes.
 I love all the beauty they allow me to witness daily.
 I love the way my pupils dilate to filter light so I can see more clearly.
 I love how my eyelashes protect me from the elements.
-I love how, even though I wear corrective lenses, that corrective lenses exist in the first place so I can still experience the gift of sight.
+I love that, even though I wear corrective lenses, corrective lenses exist in the first place so I can still experience the gift of sight.

 I love my nose.
 I love how my nose can perceive so much variety: It can identify spoiled milk, fresh fruit, and everything in between.
 I love how my nose sometimes gives me access to memories I had long forgotten about.